genie-ai/genie-router-plugin-facebook-messenger/README.md

 - verifyToken, the verifyToken you configured for the webhook
 - password, an optional configuration parameter, that requires users to identify themselves with a password before they can send text to genie-router.

+The password configuration attribute is optional, and can be used to require a password before someone can send commands via Telegram.
+A hash of the password is stored in the persistent storage, so that the user can be automatically granted access in a next session.
+A user has to type the password anew when the password changes in the configuration.

+To not require a password, simply remove the attribute or set it to null.

 ## Example config